- 1 Objective of the game

 (Standard Option for Base Game / Additional Option for Expansion Game)

 - (B) The player draws one Encounter card and receives a bonus:

 - Annaibito - Draw the indicated panorama, if completed draw a panorama of your choice.

 - Miko - Add 1 point and 1 coin to the Temple (from the bank)

 - Shokunin - Draw a Souvenir card and score those points.

 - New Encounters Promo Cards

-- Itamae - Pay a coin to draw a meal card add it if you don't own it and score 6 points.
+- Itamae - Pay a coin to draw a meal card; add it if you don't already own it and score 6 points.

-- Kitoushi - Pay a coin to chose a Panoramas and score the corresponding points.
+- Kitoushi - Pay a coin to choose a Panorama and score the corresponding points.